-You can skip any peripheral devices and configure them later, as described in Chapter 2, Setting Up Hardware Components with YaST (page 31).
+You can skip any peripheral devices and configure them later, as described in Chapter 2, Setting Up Hardware Components with YaST (page 35) .
 To skip the configuration, select Skip Configuration and click Next.

 However, you should configure the graphics card right away.
-Although the display settings as autoconfigured by YaST should be generally acceptable, most users have very strong preferences as far as resolution, color depth, and other graphics features are concerned.
+Although the display settings as configured by YaST should be generally acceptable, most users have very strong preferences as far as resolution, color depth, and other graphics features are concerned.
 To change these settings, select the respective item and set the values as desired.
-To test your new configuration, click Test the Configuration.